TO FIND A HYPERBARIC

 HBO Therapy.
 Please also insure that fully trained personnel are on site.

 Many HBOT facilities will only treat the few conditions now approved by Medicare.
-Usually, only free-standing facilities not associated with a hospital will treat cerebral palsy, stroke, traumatic brain injury, most non-healing ulcers and other conditions not yet approved by the Medicare.
+Usually, only free-standing facilities not associated with a hospital will treat cerebral palsy, stroke, traumatic brain injury, autism, most non-healing ulcers and other conditions not yet approved by the Medicare.
 Clinics listed in the directory above should be able to provide you with information about treated conditions.
 With a few tries you should find a selection of facilities closest to you.
 Scroll down and look at all responses.
 Click on the link above to search for hyperbaric oxygen facilities.

 Some HBOT facilities do not have fully trained and medically credentialed staff in attendance.